Introducing CMSMS 2.0

 {content block=gcb2}

-2. Create a new content page, and specify the page template you just created above.
+{content block=gcb3} - Create a new content page, and specify the page template you just created above.
 You can set this page to not show in navigations, set it to be non-searchable, and even set it to be protected.
 You can also set the owner, and additional editors for this page.

-3. Every place where you would like to use the content from one of these blocks, where you would formerly use:
+Your editors can now treat the content areas in this page as 'shared blocks' or “Global Content Blocks” - Every place where you would like to use the content from one of these blocks, where you would formerly use:

 {global_content name='foo'}